 - New Property criteria

-The minimum investment threshold in approved property schemes that give an automatic right to live and work in Mauritius, have lowered from USD 500,000 to USD 375,000.
+The minimum investment threshold in approved property schemes that give an automatic right to live and work in Mauritius, has lowered from USD 500,000 to USD 375,000.

 There are a lot of positives that will give more confidence to non-citizens who currently are in Mauritius or looking to come over.
-Having the longevity of permanent residence more easily as well as grandparents being able to stay, and the dependent spouse being able to work, really opens up Mauritius to many who were on the fence.
+Having the longevity of permanent residence more easily as well as the Applicant’s parents being able to stay, really opens up Mauritius to many who were on the fence.
 Wait before making any bold decisions on relocation, and be sure that the final laws enacted are the ones that you are relying on.
 If you would like updates on any of these points as the changes become law then please get in touch.

-Philip Tsalikis is a practising UK barrister based in Mauritius and registered there as a foreign lawyer.
+Philip Tsalikis is a practicing UK barrister based in Mauritius and registered there as a foreign lawyer.
 He is the founder of TBI Mauritius, a consultancy firm based in Mauritius but with a global reach and network.
-TBI assists individuals and businesses with their investment, relocation, setup and operations in Mauritius, and throughout Africa.
+TBI assists individuals and businesses with their investment, relocation, setup, and operations in Mauritius, and throughout Africa.